 Initial Smoothing and Glassing

 So, to kick off the finishing process, Amara smooths and glasses the shoe.
-Leather is glassed before applying dyes because it opens up the leather fibers so they take the die better.
+Leather is glassed before applying dyes because it opens up the leather fibers, which take the die better.
 It also helps to scrape away a thin layer, thus making it smoother all around.

 Bones, such as elk bones, are also used in the process to really create a more dense leather surface and create a certain sheen that is desirable.
 Of course, you can also add water and burnish, which is the process of applying heat, friction, and pressure to get a darker area.